 ATC_SPXS_WRITE_CONFIG

 This command passes the atc_spxs_config structure to the serial port pointed to by context.
 This command is used to set the baud rate, protocol and clocking options of a port.
-The atc_spxs_config structure is defined in the Advanced Transportation Controller (ATC) standard Section B.5.4
+The atc_spxs_config structure is defined in Section B.5.4